sovrynn/ecdo/6-LITERATURE-MEDIA/README.md

 https://www1.ncdc.noaa.gov/pub/data/

-ibgen.is / annas-archive.org , where one can find pdf / epub full versions of books such as Uriel's Machine
+libgen.is / annas-archive.org , where one can find pdf / epub full versions of books such as Uriel's Machine

 # TODO